Velka-DEV/scanner/README.md

 ## Installation

+You can download the latest release of Scanner from the [Releases](https://github.com/Velka-DEV/scanner/releases) page on GitHub.
+The releases are available for Windows, macOS, and Linux.

+## Build

-To use Scanner, you need to have Rust installed on your system.
+To build Scanner, you need to have Rust installed on your system.
 If you don't have Rust installed, you can download and install it from the official Rust website: [https://www.rust-lang.org/](https://www.rust-lang.org/)

 Once Rust is installed, you can clone this repository and build the project using Cargo, the Rust package manager: